Raelon blog image for electric pallet jack buying guide on whether electric pallet jacks are worth it

 • Load capacity and intended workload

-• Battery type and charging style (lithium vs lead-acid)
+• Battery type and charging style, including lithium vs lead acid

-• Extra features such as cold-storage readiness, compact turning performance, or specialty fork sizes
+• Extra features such as compact turning performance, cold storage suitability, or specialty fork sizes

-Even with higher upfront cost, the cost-per-hour can be lower for operations that move pallets constantly.
-If you want a quick reference for daily handling and common questions like charging and weight, see our electric pallet jack FAQ.
+Even with a higher upfront cost, the cost per hour can be lower for operations that move pallets constantly.
+If you want a quick reference for charging, weight, and daily handling basics, see our electric pallet jack FAQ.

 When Is Buying Worth It?